top of page

 • The Electronic Federal Tax Payment System® tax payment service, EFTPS, may be used to make, cancel and review employer tax payments.

 • California Minimum Wage requirements.
-As of January 1, 2023 California’s minimum wage is $15.50 per hour.
-The change in the minimum wage also affects the minimum salary an employee must earn to meet one part of the overtime exemption test.
+As of January 1, 2024 California’s minimum wage is $16.00 per hour.
+MThe change in the minimum wage also affects the minimum salary an employee must earn to meet one part of the overtime exemption test.
 Exempt employees are not subject to the payment of overtime for working overtime hours.
 An employee must earn no less than two times the state’s minimum wage for full-time work to meet this initial requirement of the exemption test.
-As of January 1, 2023, employees in California must earn an annual salary of no less than $64,480 to meet this threshold requirement.
+As of January 1, 2024, employees in California must earn an annual salary of no less than $66,560.00 to meet this threshold requirement.

 Prevailing Wage Compliance: